What is a Hysterectomy?

-The da Vinci System includes a 3D high definition system which allows Dr. Ashford to operate with an unequalled view of the abdominal area.
-The state-of-the-art surgical tools are controlled by him directly and offer more precision and control than other comparable minimally invasive procedures.
-The system allows Dr. Ashford to perform highly complex surgeries without the large incision that was previously required for this kind of surgery.
+The da Vinci System includes a 3D high definition system which allows our surgeons to operate with an unequalled view of the abdominal area.
+The state-of-the-art surgical tools are controlled directly and offer more precision and control than other comparable minimally invasive procedures.
+The system allows our surgeons to perform highly complex surgeries without the large incision that was previously required for this kind of surgery.

 Over the years he has been operating with the da Vinci system, the benefits to patients are clear.
 The list includes: